giantswarm/docs/src/content/tutorials/continuous-deployment/apps/app_sets.md

   - How can I create and use `App Sets` in GitOps?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-honeybadger
-last_review_date: 2024-11-07
+last_review_date: 2024-11-19
 ---

 This document is part of the documentation to use GitOps with Giant Swarm app platform.
-You can find more information about the [app platform in our docs]({{< relref "overview/fleet-management/app-management/" >}}).
+You can find more information about the [app platform in our docs]({{< relref "/overview/fleet-management/app-management/" >}}).

-# Creating and using app sets
+# Creating app sets

 It's often desirable to deploy a group of apps together, as a single deployment step.
-We call such groups `App Sets`.
-There's nothing special about `App Sets`: they aren't a separate API entity, but rather just a configuration pattern enabled by [Kustomize](https://kustomize.io/) and [Flux](https://fluxcd.io/flux/).
-The purpose of such an approach can vary, but it's usually to meet the following benefits:
+In Giant Swarm, it's called `App Sets`.
+There's nothing special about `App Sets`: they aren't a separate API entity, but rather just a configuration pattern enabled by [`Kustomize`](https://kustomize.io/) and [`Flux`](https://fluxcd.io/flux/).
+The purpose brings you the following benefits:

 - Apps within the set have strong relationship and dependency on versions and you want to be sure that the correct versions are used and deployed together.
 - The configuration of apps in an `App Set` could be shared.
 By placing them together it's possible to simplify the configuration of one app by providing values known to depend on another.
 As a result, it's easier to deploy an `App Set` than each of the apps individually.
 That way a specialized team might deliver a pre-configured `App Set` so that it's easy and understandable to deploy be a less proficient end user.

 ## Limitations

-Even though `App Sets` have a lot of benefits, their implementation with `kustomize` and `flux` is pretty limited.
-Please make sure that you read this section before deciding to implement `App Sets` the way they're described here.
+Even though `App Sets` have a lot of benefits, their implementation with `Kustomize` and `Flux` is limited.
+The main limitation is that `Kustomize` isn't a templating engine.
+It can't replace a value in an arbitrary place in a YAML file.
+It can only replace whole values or whole blocks of YAML.

-In general, the whole problem can be summarized as `kustomize` isn't a templating engine.
-It can override some values, even in bulks, but it can't put the same value in any arbitrary place.

-In the common case, it's impossible to configure a variable once and use it with multiple apps.
-There are only two choices here: either each pair of apps shares exactly the same configmap or secret as a `config:` attribute of an `App` resource or they use two separate configmaps.
-In the latter case, it's your responsibility to provide exactly the same value in both configmaps or secrets.
-In the former, it means that your apps share the same configuration input and must be able to handle this situation correctly: there can be no conflicting options and each shared option must be understood exactly the same by each app.
-In practice, it means that the apps must be prepared on the Helm chart layer to work together.
+In general, it's impossible to configure a variable once and use it with multiple apps.
+You have two choices:

+- Every app within the set shares exactly the same `ConfigMap` or `Secret` as a `config` attribute.
+- Use two separate `ConfigMaps`.
+In this case, it's your responsibility to provide exactly the same value in both places.
+It means the apps will receive same configuration layout and must avoid conflict options.
+In practice, the apps must be prepared on the `Helm` chart layer to work together.

-If none of these two solutions is applicable, you might want to solve the problem of bundling the apps together elsewhere.
-One of possible routes is to create a new umbrella `Helm` chart that includes all the necessary apps as [sub-charts](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/).
+__Note__: As an alternative, you can use `Helm` umbrella chart to deploy multiple apps together, also known as [`Helm` chart dependencies](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/).

 ## Example

 ### App set template

 An example of an `App Set` template is available in the [gitops-template repository in `bases/app_sets/hello-web-app`](https://github.com/giantswarm/gitops-template/tree/main/bases/app_sets/hello-web-app/).
-This `App Set` assumes, that it's impossible to build a shared configmap for both Apps and as such does full configuration override on `App Set` template level and override using `userConfig:` field in `App Set` instance.
+In this example, the `App Set` takes the second approach, and creates two different `ConfigMap` files for each app and replace the `ConfigMap` name in the `App` resource.

 ### Using app sets

-An example showing how to use an `App Set` is available in the [gitops-template repository in `WC_NAME/app_sets/hello-web-app-1`](https://github.com/giantswarm/gitops-template/tree/main//management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters/WC_NAME/app_sets/hello-web-app-1).
+An example showing how to use an `App Set` is available in the [gitops-template repository in `WC_NAME/app_sets/hello-web-app-1`](https://github.com/giantswarm/gitops-template/tree/main/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters/WC_NAME_OUT_OF_BAND_NO_FLUX_APP/mapi/app_sets/hello-web-app-1).
+You can observe how a `ConfigMap` is automatically created using a override configuration file.
+Also, you see `patchesStrategicMerge` that replaces the `ConfigMap` name in the `App` resource.

 ## Creating an app set template

-Creating an `App Set` template isn't much different than [creating an spp template](/advanced/gitops/apps/add_app_template/).
+Creating an `App Set` template isn't much different than [creating an app template]({{< relref "/tutorials/continuous-deployment/apps/add_app_template" >}}).
 Please make sure to read the documentation first.

 To get started, go to the `bases` directory and create a subdirectory for your `App Set` template.
-In this directory, create a `kustomization.yaml` similar to the one below:
+In the directory, create a `kustomization.yaml` similar to the one below:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1